jozefg/drafts/variables-are-hard.md

 In the post I explore 5 versions of the same code

- 0. The original method
+ 1. The original method
- 1. Using `bound` to handle all binding
- 2. Using `unbound` to handle all binding
+ 2. Using `bound` to handle all binding
  3. Full HOAS

-Fair warning, I've never used `unbound` before and I'm probably using `bound` in an incredibly backwards way.
-You've been warned.

 There's a lot of code in this post, enough that I think it's worth hosting the code on its own.
 You can find it on [github][cooked-pi-github]